ngs-doo/revenj/README.md

  * cache invalidation
  * optimized serialization converters

-Download SQL script or let DSL Platform manage your database directly.
+Download SQL script or let DSL Platform manage your database.
 Download GeneratedModel.dll and plug it into Revenj.
 Now you have a fully functional server with lot's of features.
 Consume generated library from within C# server, or use it as REST server from other languages such as: